jadonng/QuantitativeStrategies_GlassdoorReview/README.md

 ## Model Description and Computing Resources

-On top of the numerical feature-based signals, we performed topic modelling utilizing Singular Value Decomposition (SVD) for preprocessing reviews, coupled with Latent Dirichlet Allocation (LDA), with BERT-Twitter by Barbieri et al. (2020).
+On top of the numerical feature-based signals, we performed topic modelling utilizing Singular Value Decomposition (SVD) for preprocessing reviews, coupled with Latent Dirichlet Allocation (LDA), with BERT-Twitter by Barbieri et al. (2020) from the Hugging Face repository.
 We used the following cloud computing resources to generate sentiment scores with the pre-trained model.

 - NVIDIA RTX 2080Ti (~100 compute hours) provided by the HKU School of Computing and Data Science.
 - Google Colab (~50 compute hours) free tier facilities.

+## Directory Structure